England call up Liam Livingstone for Test tour of Pakistan

 Livingstone’s bowling is also an attractive option in Pakistan, given his ability to switch easily between off-spin and leg-spin depending on the opponent.

-He is not entirely untested against the red ball, with 62 first-class games, seven hundreds and a Test call-up back in 2018 on his CV, and told the PA news agency last year: “If they did take a punt on me in Tests, I believe I have the skills to perform.
+He is not entirely untested against the red ball, with 62 first-class games, seven hundreds and a Test call-up back in 2018 on his CV, and said last year: “If they did take a punt on me in Tests, I believe I have the skills to perform.

 “I’m not the worst player out there and I’ve proved I can affect a game in all three facets, that I can bat and bowl under pressure.”